natsu-dragneel-ig/LLM_AHT/README.md

 ├── ASP/human.sp            # Answer Set Prolog implementation of the human after refinment.
 ├── ASP/human_pre.sp        # Answer Set Prolog implementation of the human.
 ├── Explanations            # Code and results(with examples) for ad hoc agents providing explanations of its behaviour.
+├── Execution_traces.pdf    # Execution traces demonstrating the ad hoc agent's performance when using different components of the architecture.
 ├── Models                  # Behaviour models learned by the ad hoc agent for other agents.
 ├── simulation              # Files from the VirtualHome domain with modification.
 ├── main.py                 # Main file
 └── utils.py                # Utility file.

 ```